The term "code smell" has been around for a while to indicate a particular quality of software code that suggests a problem or bad practice.

 - "John, would you mind if I show you another way to do that?"

-- "Well, Amy, that works, but there's a new best practice which we've decided to use instead for this project."
+- "Well, Amy, that works, but there's a new best practice we've decided to use instead for this project."

 Like the recursive GNU acronym, "code smell" is itself a "code smell."
 If you use the term on your team, I hope you'll reconsider.
 If not for others, then for yourself, because it's probably hurting you and your team more than you think.